Skip to main content

 The early years

-The activities of Bosch in Southeast Asia go back way beyond ASEAN’s foundation.
-Indonesia was the first country in which Bosch products were sold – in what was then known as Surabaya on the island of Java.
-The trading company van Rijn represented Bosch there from 1919.
+The activities of Bosch in Southeast Asia started in Indonesia.
+Bosch products were first sold in Surabaya, on the island of Java, as early as 1919.
+Bosch was then represented by the trading company Van Rijn.
 The first world war had just ended and Bosch had to reconstruct its international business.
 It was during this phase of development that Bosch also moved into Malaysia, Singapore and Thailand (1923), as well as the Philippines (1926).

 Bosch was still dependent on a relatively small product portfolio of entirely automotive technology.
 This made expansion into new markets extremely important.
 Bosch applied the same strategy in these countries as in all markets where there were still relatively few cars, which made the right tactics imperative.